ashish-jeavio/second-brain/Interview Questions/SQL Interview Questions.md

 1. What is SQL ?
 2. What is the difference between WHERE and HAVING ?
-3. How do you find duplicates in a table?
+3. How do you find duplicates in a table? and then how to delete them ?
 4. What is the difference between INNER JOIN and LEFT JOIN?
-5. What is Common Table Expression and window function ? what they are used for ?
+5. What is a CTE (Common Table Expression) and Window Functions in SQL? what they are used for ?
 6. Write a query to find the second highest salary from a table, Given a table Salaries :
 ```txt
 | id | salary |